flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 ## Host the serverless API with Vercel

 Kachery clients will communicate with your Kachery zone via a [serverless API](./serverless_functions.md) which will be hosted on [Vercel](https://vercel.com).
-You will need to set up for the deployment on your local system.
+You will need to stage the deployment on your local system.

 Prerequisites
 * Linux or Mac